 aka; Bruce Floyd Mitton

 *The name Bruce is of French Norman ancestry along with the surname de Mittõn as previously described.
-“Le Brix” means, “willow land” in old French.
-The Normans appeared to spell the the name “Bruis” and settled in the north west of England where the son of the first Le Bruis fought at the Battle of Standard with Ilbert de Lacy, half brother of Ralph the Red.
+“Le Bruis” means, “willow land” in old French.
+Their are different spellings.
+The Normans appeared to spell the name “Bruis” and settled in the north west of England where the son of the first Le Brus ( another spelling) fought at the Battle of Standard with Ilbert de Lacy, half brother of Ralph the Red.
 Ralph was probably at this battle as well.
 He owed knights service to Ilbert, his feudal Lord for just such circumstances to defend the superior lords domains.

 King David of Scotland, beginning in 1124, gave large estates to his friend de Brus.
 This family originated from Brix in the Cotentin peninsula of Normandy.
 The family’s later famous descendant is known in Scottish history as Robert the Bruce.
 That great Scottish national hero was married to the great, great granddaughter of Walter de Lacy and brother of Ilbert de Lacy (both brothers of Normandy).
 Ilbert was the grandfather of Ralph the Red.
 The name Brix is a location near Cherbourg in Normandy.